Eyez on the Prize

-Eyez on the Prize is a hip hop compilation released April 13, 1999 by the Trump Tight record label.
+Eyez on the Prize is a hip hop compilation album released April 13, 1999 by the Trump Tight record label.

-This compilation was planned as a soundtrack to an independent film of the same name which Rodney Hisatake intended to co-produce.
-The film was to follow the struggles of four fictional brothers migrating from American Samoa to California, illuminating in particular the hardships of two of the brothers who become enmeshed in illicit drug economies.
-Due to insufficient funding, the film has not, as yet, been made.
+The record was planned as a soundtrack to an independent film of the same name which Rodney Hisatake intended to co-produce.
+The film was to follow the struggles of four fictional brothers migrating from American Samoa to California, shedding light on the hardships of two of the brothers as they become entangled with the world of illicit drugs.
+The film was never completed due to insufficient funding.